 Behind the Sydney Opera House and Circular Quay is the business center of Sydney.
-Walk through the Martin Place and discover the mix of old and modern.
-Pitts Street and Market Street are a stone-throw away from the business district, and it is an exciting shopping area with not only modern shopping arcades and the Apple store, but also historical ones like Queen Victoria Building (QVB) and the Strand Arcade.
+Walkthrough Martin Place and discover the mix of old and modern.
+Pitts Street and Market Street are a stone-throw away from the business district, and it is an exciting shopping area with not only modern shopping arcades and the Apple Store, but also historical ones like Queen Victoria Building (QVB) and The Strand Arcade.

-On the other side of the Pitt Street Mall stands the Sydney tower that is the tallest observation tower in the New South Wales.
+On the other side of the Pitt Street Mall stands the Sydney tower that is the tallest observation tower in New South Wales.
 It is one of the best ways to enjoy a panoramic view of the entire Sydney.
 Visitors might even see the Blue Mountains, Central Coast, and the Bondi Beach on a bright day!
 Daredevils could step onto SKYWALK and appreciate the stunning bird’s eye view of the bustling city beneath your feet!

 For those who don’t like walking, or sitting on a tour bus – consider a bike tour to visit all the classic tourist spots in the Sydney city center.
 The Bonza Bike Tour offers different routes that take visitors to the main attractions along the waterfront and beautiful beaches.
 At night, explore the Rocks in a different way by joining The Rocks Ghost Tours which includes spooky, strange and mystery stories and antidotes wandering in various the streets of the oldest district in the city.